lbelchr/lbelchr.github.io/content/skills/index.md

 ---
 ## The Context

-Major Projects include:
+Major Project Highlights include:

 > Major Travel Company\
-> Custom API service layer on top of AEM as a Cloud Service, which is Adobe's enterprise Content Management System.
+> Custom API service layer on top of a CMS that delivered marketing content across 5 different downstream applications via REST and GraphQL APIs.

 > Global Investment Management Firm\
-> Set of microservices that feed financial data to marketing websites with complex business logic
+> Implemented a set of microservices that feed financial data to marketing websites with complex business logic across 3 continents

 > Commercial Licensed Music Distributor\
-> Flask app that processes a huge library of licensed music
+> Flask app that processes a huge library of licensed music and allows customers to browse the library and listen to samples

 > Counter Strike E-Sports League\
-> Spring boot app that provided an API for stats and league info for a CS:GO league
+> Implemented a REST API and database for stats and league info for a private CS:GO league